Empyreal96/creating-windows-phone-packages/Adding an application to package.md

 # Requirements
 - [Windows Configuration Designer](https://apps.microsoft.com/store/detail/windows-configuration-designer/9NBLGGH4TX22?hl=en-us&gl=us&rtc=1) (can also be found in the Windows ADK)
-- The Appx/AppxBundle you wish to include
+- The Appx/AppxBundle/Xap you wish to include

 # Guide

 - First open the Configuration Designer app
+- Click on the **Advanced Provisioning** tile